 they have been assessed as requiring the services of a registered nurse, but do not qualify for NHS Continuing Healthcare.

 The care home sorted out NHS-funded nursing care, which contributes about £165 a week.

 How are people assessed for NHS-funded Nursing Care?

 In all cases, a person’s eligibility for NHS Continuing Healthcare should be considered before a decision to give nursing care contribution is reached.
 Your nursing needs should therefore have been assessed during the assessment for Continuing Healthcare.

-Read our article for more information about the assessment process for Continuing Healthcare.
+For more information about the assessment process for Continuing Healthcare, read our article:

 If you or someone you care for is in a nursing home and you think you/they should qualify for NHS-funded Nursing Care payments, ask the manager for advice on your next steps.